Tag Archives: Prince Edward Island

 By Ed Staskus

-William Murphy was a shrewd careful man who knew how to get things done.
-It was why Prince Albert sent him to Prince Edward Island on the American-built clipper ship Antelope of Boston to kill the man who had tried to kill his wife.
-It didn’t matter that he was an Irishman sent to gun down an Englishman.
+Kieran Foyle was a black-haired careful man who knew how to get things done.
+It was why Prince Albert sent him to the Canada East outlands on the clipper ship “Antelope of Boston’” to wreak vengeance on the man who had tried to kill his wife.
+It didn’t matter that he was an Irishman sent to drop the hammer on an Englishman.
 When it came to killing each other the Irish and English were good at it.

 Tom Spate lived in a rough-and-ready hut he had thrown together, living in it with his new wife and new baby.
 He had no land to farm and no craft to make his way.
 He made his way by operating a ferry service from one side of the Stanley River to the other.
 In the winter he closed it down when the water froze, and folks either walked or ice skated across.
 In January the ice got thick enough that horses and wagons could cross.
-He bought ice skates, carved sticks with a curve at the bottom, and made homemade pucks.
-His wife rented them to youngsters with eggs, butter, salt cod, and potatoes in hand in trade for playing shinny on the ice.
+He bought ice skates, carved sticks with a curve at the bottom by hand, and made homemade pucks.
+His wife rented them to youngsters with eggs, butter, salt cod, and potatoes to trade for playing shinny on the ice.
 It was a game of fast skating and trying to hit the puck between two sticks of wood marking the goal.

-Most of North Rustico was Acadian French, and Catholic like Bill Murphy.
-The north coast was the religious center for the church.
+Most of North Rustico was Acadian French, and Catholic like Kieran Foyle.
+The north coast was the religious hub of the church.
 St. Augustine’s had been built twenty years earlier.
-It boasted an 80-foot-high front tower.
+It boasted an 80-foot-high tower.
 A man could see everything from the top of it.
 The harbor was filled with boats and the fishing was good.
 There were cattle and horses grazing and fields of turnip and cabbage.
+Piles of mud dotted the fronts of fields.
+On his way to introduce Tom Spate to his maker, stopping to rest, he asked a passing man what it was.

 “It is mussel mud,” the man, a farmer, said.
 “The land needs lime to breathe new life into it.
 We use the mud from bays and riverbeds.
 It’s filled with oyster shells.”

-He didn’t ask why they called it mussel mud instead of oyster mud.
+Kieran didn’t ask why they called it mussel mud instead of oyster mud.
 “Do you dig it up?” he asked.

 “We go out in canoes at high tide and dam up a small space so we can dig it from the bottom.
 When we are full, we go back and unload it at low tide.”